-An allbound SDR team is made up of sales development reps tasked with both cold calling and following up with inbound marketing leads.
+An allbound SDR team—often called a hybrid or blended SDR team—is made up of sales development reps tasked with both outbound cold calling and following up with inbound marketing leads.
 Allbound is the more effective alternative to a siloed SDR team in which reps are responsible for only inbound or only outbound activities.

 With an allbound strategy, organizations can set themselves up for long-term scalability with an enhanced ability to manage strategic accounts and more precise tracking of the team’s performance.

 Surprisingly, some companies still opt to silo their sales development team into inbound-only and outbound-only reps.

 But through many years of experience managing SDR teams for both our own company and thousands of clients, we’ve found that an allbound strategy leads to better overall results and initiates stronger relationships with prospective customers.

 Inbound vs. outbound SDR